jalcine/website/_drafts/programmer-developer-engineer.markdown

   + Android engineer, iOS developer, Windows Phone programmer.
   + KDE developer, Windows 8 engineer, OS X programmer.

-What I find is that when I see this, the *programmer* role s
+What I find is that when I see this, the *programmer* role seems like the more like the one that touches 'metal'.